Understanding the Lithium Ion Transport in Concentrated Block-Copolymer Electrolytes on a Microscopic Level: Results and Discussion

 The squared distance $\Delta r^2(\Delta n = 4)$ exhibits a minimum for the \sysFive{} system.
 As before one can argue that for this concentration of salt all monomers of the PEO chain are involved in wrapping coordinated cations.
 If there are fewer cations available, not all parts of a PEO chain are compressed by being wrapped around cations.
 As a consequence, $\Delta r^2(\Delta n = 4)$ increases with lower salt concentrations.
 If the salt concentration is higher than \sysFive{}, the PEO chain is stretched to accommodate more cations.
 Additional \ce{THF} has no influence on $\Delta r^2$ for short length scales in the \sysOneGroup{} systems.

 The stretching parameter $\bar{\alpha}([10, 38])$ for the overall chain increases with higher salt concentrations.
 This suggests that the concentrated \ce{LiTFSI}/\ce{THF} electrolyte can be interpreted as solvent that favorably interacts with the PEO chains.
 When considering the reduced number of coordinating PEO oxygens and small number of \ce{Li+} that are exclusively bound to the polymer in salt--rich systems, it becomes apparent that this interaction originates from cations that are partially bound to PEO and also part of \ce{LiTFSI} clusters.
 In order to maximize the interaction with the salt the PEO chains are stretched.
 This might also mitigate the electrostatic repulsion between two neighboring cations that are bound to the same PEO chain.
 However, a salt--rich layer nonetheless forms once the PEO chains become saturated.
 Even in the systems with a high salt content fully elongated chains ($\alpha = 2$) are never reached due to entropical reasons.
 Also in the system with the lowest amount of salt the chains are less stretched than expected from the brush model without an ideal solvent ($\alpha \approx 1.3$).
 One can reason that the stretching parameters are lower than expected from the brush model for both low and high salt concentrations because the cations induce local curvature and thus cause less stretching.
+In addition, the chains in the simulation are shorter and may therefore be more stretched.
 But even under low salt conditions the chains are still far from describing a random walk ($\alpha = 1$) due to excluded volume effects in densely packed brushes.\cite{milnerPolymerBrushes1991} In the \sysOneGroup{} systems no clear influence of additional \ce{THF} can be observed.